Artist

 Elizabeth Alker, BBC Radio 3

-Myles Cochran is a guitarist, multi-instrumentalist, producer and engineer.
-Born in Kentucky, he played music and worked in recording studios in and around New York City before making his home in the UK.
-He currently lives and records his music in rural Devon.
+I’m a guitarist, multi-instrumentalist, producer and engineer.
+I was born and raised in Kentucky, then played music and worked in recording studios in and around New York City before moving to the UK.
+I’m now full-time in East London after splitting my time between the capital and Devon for a few years.

 Archives

-I’ve released a number of songs over the past few years; you can find the videos for them below.
+I’ve released a number of songs with videos over the past few years; you can find the videos for them below.

-Things look way better if you set the video to 1080HD:
+Things look (and sound) way better if you set the video to 1080HD.

 GO is available on iTunes and Bandcamp.